 Yes.
 The program fee is $95 per person until the Early Bird Registration Deadline, $120 until the Standard Registration Deadline, and $145 during Late Registration until the Quake begins.
 Evaluations show that youth groups do not recommend staying off-site because the group misses out on the community that forms from staying together for the whole weekend with the other groups.

-When purchasing event tickets, you agree to the following statement: As the adult leader of this group, I have signed parental consents for each child attending.
+When registering for Quake, you agree to the following statement: As the adult leader of this group, I have signed parental consents for each child attending.
 The parents have agreed for their child, heirs, executors and administrators, to assume full responsibility for any risks of loss, or personal injury, including death that may be sustained by the child as a result of their participation in Quake.
 They further agree that Life Promotions owes no obligation of care and shall not be liable for consequences that may otherwise be considered negligent.
 They also release, waive, hold harmless, discharge, and covenant not to sue Life Promotions’ staff, volunteers, or sponsors for any liability, claims, demands, expenses, attorney’s fees and causes of action, including negligence, that the child might now have or may acquire in the future, arising out of or relating to any loss damage or injury sustained by participating in Quake.
 Participation in or attendance of Quake events constitutes the voluntary consent of the participant to: (a) be photographed, filmed, or videotaped and, (b) the reproduction and use of all such photographs, digital images, films and likenesses for publicity purposes without further notice or compensation to participant.
 Attendees hereby releases Life Promotions all proprietary rights and copyrights in all such photographs which shall be and remain the property of Life Promotions.

 5:30-7:30 PM – Registration